Skip to main content

 "Don't let this guy get to this guy.
 This guy is the most important guy in the league.
 He's the quarterback," Okoye remembers being told just three years ago.

-Okoye hails from Agbogugu, Nigeria, and came to America in 2023.
-After one season with the Los Angeles Chargers, he is now a hulking 6-foot-6, 370-pound defensive tackle for the Ravens.
+Okoye hails from Agbogugu, Nigeria, and came to America in 2023 as part of the NFL's International Pathway Program.
+After two seasons on the Los Angeles Chargers' practice squad, he is now a hulking 6-foot-6, 370-pound defensive tackle for the Ravens.

 Okoye, whose birth name is Basil but goes by an abbreviation of his middle name, Chijioke, grew up mostly playing basketball.
 He was a center in the Nigerian big leagues when he was noticed by Ejike Ugboaja, a 2006 draft pick of the Cleveland Cavaliers, who was scouting one of the games.